Ixcatl/fables_novasophonia/docs/catalog/paths.rst

   .. tab-item:: Rank 2

-    | **Mind Bloom**
+    | **Funneled Spells**
-    | When you make an opposed Insight check either as part of a spell or ability, or to resist a spell or ability, you may dedicate Anima to that check as bonus dice.
-This does not include traditional attack rolls.
-    | While standing within your ley lines, one bonus die is granted for free.
+    | You gain 1 Anima when you deal direct damage to one or more creatures with a spell.
+This effect may trigger only once per spell.

     | **Spatial Anchor**
     | While standing within your ley lines, you may choose to Anchor yourself in place during your turn.
-While Anchored, you cannot move, and you may use Insight on any roll to resist forced movement.
+While Anchored, you cannot move and only replenish 3 Speed per turn, but you may use Insight on any roll to resist forced movement.
 Any forced movement received costs Speed instead of moving you, as if you had moved the same number of squares.
 Movement exceeding your Speed moves you as normal and breaks your Anchor.
-You may manually break your Anchor during your turn, but doing so reduces your remaining Speed to 2.
+    | You may manually break your Anchor during your turn, but doing so reduces your remaining Speed to 2.

   .. tab-item:: Rank 3

+    | **Controlled Chaos**
+    | When attuning spells, you may combine two spells into one *chimeric spell*, merging their difficulty at a minimum of 2.
+The second spell's effect is additionally carried by the first, in a way arbitrated by the GM if necessary.
+    | The second spell's path is considered the same as the first, but the chimeric spell's maximum casting difficulty is limited by the lower of the two.
+If the first spell has an AoE, the total difficulty increases by 1; two AoE spells cannot be spliced together.
+As a rule of thumb, the damage/healing, duration, and unique effects of both component spells are modified individually; all other modifiers may be applied to the chimeric spell itself.

     | **Astral Projection**
-    | When you cast an area of effect spell that would originate from your square, you may instead have it originate from anywhere within its initial area of effect.
+    | When you cast a spell with an AoE that would originate from your square, you may instead have it originate from any square within its initial area of effect.
 Spells cast this way retain the same direction and range with which they were cast originally.
-    | While standing within your ley lines, if you cast a spell of 4 difficulty or greater, you receive 1 difficulty in free modification for that spell.

-    | **Chimeric Spells**
-    | When attuning spells, you may splice two spells together into one, combining their difficulty at a minimum of 2.
-The second spell's effect is additionally carried by the first, in a way arbitrated by the GM if needed.
-The second spell's path is considered the same as the first, but the chimeric spell's maximum casting difficulty is limited by the lower of the two.
-If the first spell has an AoE, the total difficulty increases by 1.
-Two AoE spells cannot be spliced together.
+    | **Font of Power**
-    | Chimeric spells you cast as a focus action within your ley lines count as 2 path ranks higher for the sake of restoring Anima through Sacred Geometry.
+    | While standing within your ley lines, if you cast a Thaumaturge spell of 4 difficulty or greater, you receive 1 difficulty in free modification for that spell.
+Additionally, any chimeric spells you cast as a focus action within your ley lines count as 2 path ranks higher for the sake of restoring Anima through Sacred Geometry.

 --------